-There is a higher level of volume risk associated with regulated operations in Vermont than in Québec, as there is no rate stabilization mechanism for GMLP's utility subsidiaries in Vermont to mitigate against volume delivery fluctuations due to the weather.
-In addition, GMP (the larger of the two Vermont utility subsidiaries) faces potential exposure to rising energy costs (refer to the Regulation Update section).
+There is a higher level of volume risk associated with regulated operations in Vermont than in Québec as there is no rate stabilization mechanism for GMLP's utility subsidiaries in Vermont to mitigate volume delivery fluctuations caused by weather.

 2. Project cost overrun risk associated with Addison Gas Project